octarinesec/pillar/README.md

 ### Packages

-Pillar is available at Maven Central under the GroupId de.kaufhof and ArtifactId pillar_2.10 or pillar_2.11.
-The current version is 3.2.0.
+Pillar is available at Maven Central under the GroupId de.kaufhof and ArtifactId pillar_2.11. pillar_2.10 is no longer supported.
+The current version of pillar_2.11 is 3.3.0.

 #### sbt

-  libraryDependencies += "de.kaufhof" %% "pillar" % "3.2.0"
+  libraryDependencies += "de.kaufhof" %% "pillar" % "3.3.0"

 #### Gradle

-  compile 'de.kaufhof:pillar_2.10:3.0.0'
-  compile 'de.kaufhof:pillar_2.11:3.0.0'
+  compile 'de.kaufhof:pillar_2.11:3.3.0'

 ## Usage